 You need to repeat until you will reach to automation period and you no longer need to force yourself to do certain activities. it many cases it takes a minimum of 66 days to reach automation time but it could vary from person to person.

 Each time you follow certain rituals, you’ll deepen the relationship with your sovereign self.
 Each time you rise at dawn, you’ll purify your character, fortify your willpower and magnify the fires of your soul.
 Minimum it takes 66 days to develop a new habit.

 Related: How to give up a bad habit

-According to the book- “The 5 AM Club”, time to develop a habit varies from person to person based on their willpower and endurance.
-It takes 22 days to destruct the old habit, 22 days of installation of a new habit and 22 days to integrate.
+According to the book- “The 5 AM Club”, the time to develop a habit varies from person to person based on their willpower and endurance.
+It takes 22 days to destruct the old habit, 22 days to install a new habit and 22 days to integrate.
 The whole process takes a minimum of 66 days to reach the automation process.